 As I was making this recipe I realized it would be the perfect occasion to whip out my asian soup spoons.
 They created a perfect appetizer portion of this dish that would be a total hit at a party.
-Check out my other Asian inspired appetizer recipe using squash too!

 This recipe is not your typical take out beef and broccoli.
 It’s way better!
 Less calories, sodium and fat than traditional beef and broccoli, and bursting with flavor from spicy ginger and seasoned beef.
 The riced broccoli adds an awesome texture and is a low-carb substitute for fried rice.

 - 1 package riced broccoli ( I used Cece’s Veggie Noodle Co)